 Eagle, Cariboo Chilcotin Coast.
 Photo Geoff Moore

-Denny Island is an island on the Central Coast of British Columbia, just east of the community of Bella Bella, aka Waglisla, on Campbell Island.
-It is the location of Old Bella Bella, now mainly abandoned but home to Canadian Coast Guard and Fisheries & Oceans bases, and the locality of Shearwater, home to Shearwater Marine.
+Denny Island is an island on the Central Coast of British Columbia in the Cariboo Chilcotin Coast region.
+It lies east of the community of Bella Bella, also known as Waglisla, on Campbell Island.
+It is the location of Old Bella Bella, now mainly abandoned but home to Canadian Coast Guard and Fisheries & Oceans bases, and Shearwater Marine.

-Located along the Coast of British Columbia just west of Bella Coola, and accessible only by ferry or plane.
+Located along the west coast of British Columbia approximately 75 nautical miles west of Bella Coola, and accessible only by ferry or plane.

 When European explorers arrived on this coast in the 18th century, it was inhabited by Natives from several cultural groups, being the traditional lands of the Heiltsuk First Nation.
 Although hunters and gatherers like the tribes of the Interior, the coastal natives were able to establish permanent villages due to their abundant food supply.
 Their complex cultures were distinguished by an emphasis on wealth, a refined artistic tradition, and a rich spirit life.
 Travel along the coast was accomplished by dugout canoes that could be impressive in their length.
 Although there’s nothing more inspiring than to see one of these massive canoes in action, they are only brought out for ceremonial occasions, such as a paddle trip to Vancouver or the Olympic Mountains in Washington.